top of page

 Course leader

-Andor Vince has an extensive experience in emergency planning for heritage organizations, including at local and regional levels.
-One of his key areas of expertise is developing emergency preparedness programs based on risk assessment for collections, developing emergency response strategies, and creating training programs for effective emergency response and recovery.
+Andor Vince has extensive experience in emergency planning and preparedness for heritage organisations at local and regional levels.
+His work focuses on risk-based emergency preparedness for collections, the development of emergency response strategies, and the design of training programmes that support effective response and recovery.

-Andor is running the Emergency Development Program for Heritage Organisations with focus on leadership, communication during times of crisis.
-The program also includes guidance on maintaining self-care, well-being, resilience, and trauma awareness for individuals and teams working in high-pressure emergency response environments.
+Andor also leads an Emergency Development Programme for Heritage Organisations, with a focus on leadership and communication during crises, as well as self-care, well-being, resilience, and trauma awareness for individuals and teams operating in high-pressure emergency environments.

 Emergency Preparedness: Strategies for Museums, Archives, and Libraries